 It is much, much more than a nature diary, however, probably a reflection of the fact that John Lewis-Stempel is not only a writer, he is a historian, farmer, naturalist, and forager.

-John shares not only his significant, earthy knowledge of communing with and experiencing the living things around him (flora, fauna, the birds and invertebrates all sharing the meadow), he enlightens the reader about all manner of things, from the history of the landscape and farming traditions, battles, and ancestry, to the edible roots and leaves of plants.
+John shares not only his significant, earthy knowledge of communing with, and experiencing the living things around him (flora, fauna, the birds and invertebrates all sharing the meadow), he enlightens the reader about all manner of things, from the history of the landscape and farming traditions, battles, and ancestry, to the edible roots and leaves of plants.

 His use of language is elegant (“An anaconda of fog comes slithering up the narrow valley bottom in the evening….”), but he does not shy away from conveying grizzly details (“…for a gentleman dressed in a velvet smoking jacket, mole is the most violent diner; he bites off the worm’s head, then with his claws squeezes out any earth left in the worm before sucking it down like spaghetti.”).

-There is a reminder in this book about the interconnectedness of this great web of life, along with disconcerting facts and figures, and uncomfortable questions about the state of our environment – the decrease in birds, hedgehogs, and wildflowers for example.
+There is a reminder in this book about the interconnectedness of this great web of life, along with disconcerting facts and figures, and uncomfortable questions about the state of our environment: the decrease in bird populations, hedgehogs, and wildflowers for example.

 In my view, Meadowland is the ideal book to read whilst sitting on a deckchair on holiday, or to enjoy whilst snuggled on the sofa.
-If you are from overseas and are planning a holiday to England, I certainly recommend it to provide a wonderful, flavoursome insight into England’s green and pleasant lands, which are not a myth, and do indeed, still exist!
+If you are from overseas and are planning a holiday to England, I certainly recommend it to provide a wonderful, insight into England’s green and pleasant lands, which are not a myth, and do indeed, still exist!

-You can read a Q&A with John Lewis Stempel here.
+Read a Q&A with John Lewis Stempel.